seoulstice/bike_share/README.md

 * Single date with the highest number of trips with a count of those trips.
 * Single date with the lowest number of trips with a count of those trips.

-On the station dashboard add the following information:
+On an individual station show page add the following information:

 * Number of rides started at this station.
 * Number of rides ended at this station.